-The Systems Impact category is directed to addressing issues identified in the Wyoming State Aviation System Plan (WySASP) and Wyoming Aeronautics Commission's priorities.
+The Systems Impact category is directed to addressing goals and objectives identified in the Wyoming State Aviation System Plan (WySASP).
 This category receives a weight of 4.

 The number of points awarded for this category is based on a project meeting identified criteria.